epfl-ada/ada-2024-project-x0x0/README.md

 Adding additional geographical data (neighbours) to aid our analyses on geographical proximity of the different locations

-Note: We are focussing on the US, as looking at BA data, the majority of it is US based data, and even in RB nearly a third of the data is US based.
-We still end up with dataframes millions of lines only, so we feel as though we have enough data for analysis.
-We will compare the results obtained in both datasets.
+Note: We are focussing on the US, as looking at BA data, the majority of it is US based data.
+We still end up with dataframes millions of lines only, so we feel as though we have enough data for analysis even by limiting our data to the US data in BA, we have enough data to make reasonable conclusions.

 ### Part 2: Is there bias and why is there bias?